 Which I think is at the heart of the issue.

 What hasn’t changed, however, is a misunderstanding of what horror is exactly.
 Best case scenario, it is something that elicits a "shuddering fear", this experience being desired by fans of the genre.
-Worst case scenario it is a brain-child of depravity, inspiring or encouraging the stories and scenes exhibited within its dark walls.
+Worst case scenario, it is a brain-child of depraved and emotionless beings, or simply put, anything opposite of feeling good.

 While there are certainly arguments one can make in support of both positions, I feel that the truth lies somewhere in between.
 Rather, the genre seeks to spotlight the actual horrors of this world and to showcase how man’s worst fears materialize in daily life.
-I think that horror can even be a positive thing, even elevating these moments to ones of beauty.
-Horror can be seen as showcasing the atrocities of man… it perhaps exaggerates them to such a degree as to inspire opposite behavior through reactions of shock and disgust and fear.
+I think that horror can be a positive thing, even elevating these moments to ones of beauty.
+Horror can be seen as showcasing the atrocities of man… perhaps exaggerating them to a degree that inspires opposite behavior through shock and disgust and fear.
 Or perhaps it establishes a self-awareness that allows one to keep the darker side of oneself in check.
-There is also the argument that it provides catharsis of our innate violent tendencies… I’m not sure where I stand on that one; however, it’s an interesting idea.
+There is also the argument that it provides catharsis for our innate violent tendencies.
+I’m not sure where I stand on that one; however, it’s an interesting idea.

-Through event calendars, film reviews, discussions, anecdotes, recipes, and a crapload of other posts, I will show that horror is not just a genre of film or literature or artistic expression - horror surrounds us and pervades every aspect of our lives.
+Through event calendars, film reviews, discussions, anecdotes, recipes, and a crapload of other posts, I will show that horror is not just a genre of film or literature or artistic expression - horror surrounds us, and infiltrates every aspect of our lives.
 I aim to explore the many masks of the macabre... and to show that there's a little bit of horror in everything and everyone.